-Figure 38 shows a buffered single-ended output configuration in which the op amp U1 performs an I-V conversion on the AD9744 output current.
+Figure 36 shows a buffered single-ended output configuration in which the op amp U1 performs an I-V conversion on the AD9740 output current.
 U1 maintains IOUTA (or IOUTB) at a virtual ground, minimizing the nonlinear output impedance effect on the DAC's INL performance as described in the Analog Outputs section.
-Although this single-ended configuration typically provides the best dc linearity performance, its ac distortion performance at higher DAC update rates may be limited by U1's slew rate capabilities.
-U1 provides a negative unipolar output voltage, and its full-scale output voltage is simply the product of R{FB} and I{OUTFS} .
-The full-scale output should be set within U1's voltage output swing capabilities by scaling I{OUTFS} and/or R{FB} .
-An improvement in ac distortion performance may result with a reduced I{OUTFS} since the signal current U1 will be required to sink less signal current.
+Although this single-ended configuration typically provides the best dc linearity performance, its ac distortion performance at higher DAC update rates can be limited by U1's slew rate capabilities.
+U1 provides a negative unipolar output voltage, and its full-scale output voltage is simply the product of $R{\rm FB}$ and $I{\rm OUTFS}$.
+The full-scale output should be set within U1's voltage output swing capabilities by scaling $I{\rm OUTFS}$ and/or $R{\rm FB}$.
+An improvement in ac distortion performance can result with a reduced $I{\rm OUTFS}$ because U1 is required to sink less signal current.

-Figure 38.
+Figure 36.
 Unipolar Buffered Voltage Output